Blaine Robison, M.A.

 34 And He said to her, "Daughter, your faith has made you well; go in peace and be healed of your affliction."

-Yeshua tells her "know that you are whole."
-(The KJV preserves this sense with "be whole.")
-The physical had been taken care of.
+and be: Grk. eimi, pres. imp., to be, exist; a function word used primarily to declare a state of existence, whether in the past ('was, were'), present ('are, is') or future ('will be'), often to unite a subject and predicate (BAG). healed: Grk. hugigēs, adj., well-being, well or whole of your affliction.
+The KJV preserves this sense with "be whole."
+The physical had been taken care of. of your affliction: Grk. mastix.
+See verse 29 above.
 Now Yeshua urges the woman to trust God for emotional healing, as well.
 The long night of suffering is over.
-In fact, if she was a young woman her fertility would have been restored and with it her peace, her shalom.
+In fact, if she was a young woman her fertility would have been restored.
 She would be able to enjoy normal relations with a husband and have children.
 It's noteworthy that Yeshua does not tell her to go make the prescribed offering at the temple as he told the leper whom he had cleansed (1:44).

 35 While He was still speaking, they came from the house of the synagogue official, saying, "Your daughter has died; why trouble the Teacher anymore?"
 36 But Jesus, overhearing what was being spoken, said to the synagogue official, "Do not be afraid any longer, only believe."